 Raise your hand if you love French fries!
-They’re a beloved side dish, a filling yet munchable way to round out your plate with a burger, sandwich, wrap, or even mussels.
-To make fries from scratch takes a bit of effort, and you might not be up for it on a busy night or when you’re feeding a crowd.
+They’re a beloved side dish, a filling yet munchable way to round out your plate with a burger, sandwich, wrap, or anything really.
+Making fries from scratch takes a bit of effort, and you might not be up for it on a busy night or when you’re feeding a crowd.

 Thankfully, frozen fries make serving up this side easy.
 There’s just one big problem…they often taste like they came from the freezer.
 That’s why these tips will show you how to make frozen fries taste better.
 In fact, you’ll see that you can make them taste so good that people will think you made them from scratch!

 Whether you have a brand you prefer or you’re just seeing what’s on sale when it comes to frozen fries, you should check out the labels.
 If you want them to taste more like they came from a restaurant, you’ll want them to have a higher fat content.
 But if you want to keep things a little healthier, choose brands that list fewer ingredients.
 Remember, you’re about to learn how to make frozen fries taste better, so they’ll only become more delicious with what you add to them.

 That brings us to our next point…the oil is what makes fries turn golden and crispy.
 However, even if you select a brand with less oil and lower fat content, you can still get them to the right crispy texture by adding your own.
 This gives you more control over what you put on your fries and ultimately makes them taste so much better than if you simply baked them and served them as they came from the bag.